 Justification of resources (max 1000 words) An estimate of resources you propose to deploy to deliver the work and why.

-Résumé of the research team (max 2000 words) Résumé of the early career researcher leading the research project should be provided and should include any relevant background knowledge and expertise related to the proposed project.
+Résumé of the research team (max 2000 words) Résumé of provided and should include proposed project. the individuals who will be involved in the research project should be any relevant background knowledge and expertise related to the

 Funding Requirement